This post was originally published in 2021

 Echo Park 2211 Sunset Blvd

 This is another place that took me completely by surprise!
 Yoga-Urt is an all-vegan dessert shop that specializes in frozen yogurt and smoothies.
-I know this is all about ice cream but it was so good I had to include it on the list.
-It says on the website that the founder, Melissa Schulman, spent three years doing extensive research on alternative frozen yogurt before opening the shop in 2009.
+I know this is all about ice cream, but it was so good I had to include it on the list.
+Founder Melissa Schulman spent three years doing extensive research on alternative frozen yogurt before opening the shop in 2009.

 After reading the rave reviews, I went to the Echo Park location.
 The girl working there at the time said the Salted Caramel was her favorite flavor, followed by the Matcha Green Tea flavor.
 I opted for the latter as I’m a matcha lover and not many places in LA offer this particular flavor.

-It was $8, which is pretty pricey for frozen yogurt, and the toppings are one dollar extra, but honestly, you’re paying for the quality.
-I got the small cup, which, as you can see, was a super generous portion!
-I would personally skip the toppings, as the real star of the show here is the impressive quality of flavors.
+The price for a single serving was $8 and the toppings were an extra dollar, but honestly, the value is incredible.
+I got the small cup, which, as you can see, was a very generous portion!
+I would personally skip the toppings as the real star of the show is the impressive quality of the yogurt.
 All the waffle cones are made daily in-house, which you will realize immediately by the tantalizing smell from the moment you walk into the shop.

 Yoga-Urt easily ranks as my favorite place to get a frozen treat.
-Despite the massively high swirls, everything at Yoga-Urt is as light as a feather, so don’t be afraid to order a larger cup.
-Everyone was walking out with massive swirls.
-Overall, Yoga-Urt is definitely not your average frozen yogurt chain shop.
+Despite the massively high swirls, the yogurt at Yoga-Urt is as light as a feather, so don’t be afraid to order a larger cup.

 Ginger’s Divine Ice Cream